Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Hope that helps you make it happen.

-In Part 2 we’re walking through, in clear terms, why the additional shots are needed.
+In Part 2, we’re walking through, in clear terms, why the additional shots are needed.

 But remember, when you’re getting the extra shots so you can have more protection…

-That no child in America under twelve can experience the same level of protection you are getting… even though the vaccine for them is just rotting away on the shelf…
+No child in America under twelve can experience the same level of protection you are getting… even though the vaccine for them is just rotting away on the shelf…

 We need to push until all ages can reach the same level of protection.